 Best Solar Charge Controllers

 Charge controllers come with a variety of features including LCD displays, solar and wind modes and even the ability to monitor your batteries remotely.

 When buying an MPPT controller, aside from choosing the features you want, check the efficiency rating.
 Most are between 94-98% efficient – the higher the better.

 Some of the better known brands include Renogy, EPever, Midnite and Victron Energy.

 Check out our complete guide on how to select the right solar charge controller for your setup.

 We’ll avoid going into the semantics of batteries here.
 The subject warrants a dedicated post.

-To cut a long story short, here’s 3 battery options for your solar set up.
-If you can afford it, lithium ion batteries are the most efficient.
+To cut a long story short, if you can afford it, lithium ion batteries are the most efficient.

 They have a crazy high price tag though so until the technology becomes more popular and prices fall, Gel and AGM batteries are good value.

 Use our battery sizing calculators to get the right size and type for your needs: